mfeingol/PlexTools/Source/PlaylistToHearts/README.md

 This program rates as 5 stars all the specified [Plex](https://www.plex.tv) music playlist.

 Why would you need this?
-You have a playlist of favorite tracks, and you'd like to rate them instead so they show up in the ❤️ Tracks playlist.
+You have a playlist of favorite tracks, and you'd like to rate them so they show up in the ❤️ Tracks playlist.

 # Usage

-PlaylistToHearts 1.0.0
+PlaylistToRatings 1.0.0
 Copyright (C) 2022 Max Feingold

   -t, --token       Required.
 Token used to access Plex server